gillisda/gillisda.github.io/smith-test.md

 Answer:

 In this [linked file](http://github.com/gillisda/gillisda.github.io/raw/master/reviewmanager-master.zip) is my Angular 2 App.
 You may want to right-click and "Save as...".
-This project is developed in a VS Code, NodeJS, Gulp environment based on a starter project.
+This project is developed in a VS Code, NodeJS environment based on a starter project.
 The included README.md file has a longer description of the dev setup.

 Download the file, and the unzip it locally.
 Once unzipped, cd into the folder, and use `npm i` to install the dependencies, and then `npm start` to start the server.
 A browser window should open as well, or simply go to `localhost:3000`.